 I've been drawing my entire life, but like many, I never considered that it could be an actual career.
 I took all the art classes I could in high school, and finally made the leap to study art in college.
 While I loved the idea of being an artist who made narrative work (I didn't really know the term 'illustrator' at that point), I enrolled first in the graphic design program at Kendall College of Art and Design.
 When I realized all of my designs were actually narrative paintings, I switched programs and fully dove into the world of illustration and graduated with my BFA in illustration from KCAD in 2010.
-Upon graduating, I did a lot of gallery shows, artist markets, and volunteering events.
+Upon graduating, I did gallery shows, artist markets, and volunteering events.
 Through those, I was able to meet designers and art directors.
 At first I was doing every job that came my way - including set building, window displays, and ice sculpture design.
-Each job has taught me something new and I've worked my way through galleries, editorial jobs, animation jobs, and book jobs.
-Happy to say I'd like to stay in the book world for a very long while.
+Each job has taught me something new and I've worked my way through galleries, editorial jobs, animation jobs, and have landed happily in the publishing world.

 2. What's the hardest thing to draw?

 Horses for sure.
-They have such distinct and impossible shapes!
+They have such distinct and impossible shapes, and such long legs.

 3. How did you get an agent?

 After graduation, I applied to many agents and was met with no response.
 (Looking back, my work was not suited for commercial work, since I was doing a lot of gallery work.)
 After months of looking, I decided to focus my attention on my portfolio and to make work I wanted to be hired for.
 I was contacted shortly after by an editorial agency who saw my work online, and was with them for two years.
 I am now signed on with Nicole at Tugeau2 Illustration Agency which focuses on children’s publishing.
 We were connected by a mutual artist, but it took me four to five years to prepare my portfolio until it was strong enough to be placed in the publishing world.